- Toggle Section About

 Finally, we desire for global students to be empowered to be global leaders in other areas of the University as well as in the world.
 Therefore, GSPD seeks to partner with many of the departments/divisions on campus, as well as churches, organizations, volunteers, and academic institutions outside the Biola campus in order to maximize cultural engagement, provide intercultural training, and promote learning and development.

 The Global Student Programs and Development office is located in Rose Hall, next to the Mosaic Cultural Center.
-For additional information visit: biola.edu/gspd.
+See the Global Student Programs and Development website for additional information.

 The Learning Center exists to provide students with assistance in achieving and maintaining an adequate level of academic proficiency in order to be successful within Biola University's competitive and rigorous intellectual environment.
 We aspire to cultivate and equip holistically minded learners with the life skills, academic tools and personal resources to be their best self.